ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 ## How to Contribute

 We host a bi-weekly [CDP Town Hall](meet.google.com/unq-duaq-ygj) on Mondays at 2pm EST. The town hall is the place to get updates on protocol, get your questions about CDP answered, and discuss on-going projects.
-All the current projects is documented in a public [roadmap in Github Projects](https://github.com/ClusterDuck-Protocol/ClusterDuck-Protocol/projects).
+All the current projects are documented in a public [roadmap in Github Projects](https://github.com/ClusterDuck-Protocol/ClusterDuck-Protocol/projects).

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our Code of Conduct, the process for submitting ClusterDuck Protocol improvements, and how to join our town halls and livestreams.